rodneyshupe/Cookbook/Recipes/Sauces/BuffaloSauce.rst

 Directions
 ----------

-1. In a small pot over low heat combine butter and hot sauce.
+1. Combine the butter and hot sauce in a small pot over low heat.